Jens Kotlenga writes about this brief photographic essay:

 So instead of rushing off in the direction of Pienza or San Quirico d’Orcia in the mornings I simply put on my hiking shoes, walked past the car and turned into the road that leads up to the hill we were sitting on.
 And thus I had found my theme: The Road to Montechiari.

 During the time I spent on the hill, I explored the various roads leading there.
 They range from rugged gravel covered in fine dust to footpaths through woodland, tractor trails leading into the maze of fields and past olive groves.
 I limited myself to what was within an easy morning walk of no more than about four kilometres away, and to what I could find within a few metres of the road.
-I tried to reduce the landscape to its most basic aspects: textures, lines, shapes, contrasts – and to try and capture something quintessential of the landscape in each photograph.
+I tried to reduce the landscape to its most basic aspects: textures, lines, shapes, contrasts – in order to capture something quintessential of the landscape in each photograph.

 As these jaunts were supposed to be all fun and no stress I left the tripod at home and settled for taking with me just the compact 35 and 90mm lenses.
 Occasionally these were accompanied by a 180mm on the long side and a 15mm to cover the wide angles.
 No more, no less.